Main Content Start

-Acceptable proof of immunization is an official immunization record from another educational institution in Arkansas, a licensed medical doctor, or an authorized public health representative, or military service.
-Shot records must state the vaccine type and dates of vaccine administration.
-Terms such as "up to date", "complete", and "adequate" are not accepted.To protect the privacy of your information and to comply with U.S. Department of Education regulations, we can no longer accept documents by email.
+Acceptable proof of MMR immunization is documentation issued by a licensed medical doctor, an authorized public health representative, an Arkansas education institution (high school or college) or the United States Military.
+Documentation must reflect the student’s name, at least 1 piece of personal identifiable information outside of the student's name, the vaccine type and the dates that the vaccines were administered.To protect the privacy of your information and to comply with U.S. Department of Education regulations, we can no longer accept documents by email.
 You can submit them one of three ways:

 - Upload the document to: https://api.nwacc.edu/lss/finaid/filedropbox/

 - You must have a My NWACC Connection login to use this option

 - Bring the document to the Enrollment Support Center located on the 2nd floor of the Student Center or the Washington County location located in Springdale